LA Film Forum Logo

 Location: 2220 Arts + Archives

-Experimentations: Imag(In)ing Knowledge in Film, program 6.
+Experimentations: Imag(in)ing Knowledge in Film, program 6.
 Showcasing three short films made by the Chinese state in the 1980s, this program ventures into the uncanny field between documentary and science fiction.
 As the socialist country stumbled into capitalism, nonfiction films gave forms to alternative epistemologies that reconfigure bodies, medicine, military, and education.
 The boundaries between documentary, science education film and fiction genres were constantly shifted according to specific political campaigns, resulting in hybrid and often experimental practices and the construction of a new national subjectivity that transcended modern western science.

 • A Gente Rio (We River) (2016) By Carolina Caycedo, Iimage courtesy of the artist.